mdespuits/dotify/README.md

 Should you run this horrid task accidentally, you can simply run `dotify link` again if you want to restore your previous settings.

+## Confused?

+Dotify can manages dotfiles from two different directions:

+1. `add` and `remove` both look in the user's home directory for dotfiles to manage
+2. `link` and `unlink` both look in the Dotify directory for dotfiles to manage.

+In other words, when the user has dotfiles in the home directory that he/she wants Dotify to manage, they would use `dotify add [FILENAME]` (or even `setup`) to instruct Dotify to manage those files.

+On the other hand, if he/she has files that they have instructed Dotify to manage but have removed them from the home directory, they would use `link` and `unlink` to re-link them into the home directory.

 ## Not sure what to do?

 This tool is powered by the amazing library, [Thor](http://whatisthor.com/).
 You can use the `help` task like so: